percona/pmm/README.md

 - `main` is for PMM 2.x (latest)
 - `1.x` is for PMM 1.x

-Before you start, it helps to know what [git](https://git-scm.com), [Python 3](https://www.python.org/downloads/) and [Docker](https://docs.docker.com/get-docker/) are, what [Markdown](https://daringfireball.net/projects/markdown/) is and how to write it, and how to install and use those things on the command line.
+Before you start, it helps to know what [git], [Python] and [Docker](https://docs.docker.com/get-docker/) are, what [Markdown] is and how to write it, and how to install and use those things on the command line.
 (If you don't, consider opening an [Issue](https://github.com/percona/pmm-doc/issues/new?title=PMM%20doc%20issue&body=Please%20describe%20the%20issue%20here) instead.)

 ## Building the documentation